hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0300
 We hove-to as the morning light shone onto the sea, this is a good time to figure out if what we're doing is a shit idea, or a really shit shit shit idea.
 Cradled by waves, I stared into the depths and felt dizzy.
 I'd rather not spend too much time thinking about the enormity of the world's oceans.
 They are large and wild spaces between continents, and humans, blinded by hubris, build and wear their boats like armor to cross them.
 Madness.

 The wind in this area is very strong, but there is a promise of lighter winds from the east.
-Devine gets his foul-weather gear on, and goes outside to steer us onto 165°E. Our friends on Robusta are south of us still, but making some progress to the north.
+Devine gets his foul-weather gear on, and goes outside to steer us onward to 165°E. Our friends on Robusta are south of us still, but making some progress to the north.
 They are mending a sail and going slow.
 We are glad that Pino's wings haven't lost their feathers yet, our armored bird is healthy, and flying east.

 ##### 0600
 As the day went on the clouds vanished, revealing a blue sky.
 I seemed to have forgotten that the sky could ever be that color.
 The waves are still mean, but the blue reflected into them dulls their teeth.
 When we get sun, we usually take everything out to dry, but today is not a good day for this because the cockpit is getting a lot of saltwater spray.
 I have a pair of leggings outside that is well-pickled and that just won't dry, and I don't want to add to that sorry collection.